 Set-up laboratory and/or field equipment and experiments as required.

 Prepare samples for analysis; may assist with maintaining laboratory or field equipment, as directed.

 May assist with demonstrations and help teach laboratory or research techniques, methods, and procedures to public or University students and employees; help conduct workshops.

 Learn, develop and utilize new techniques which facilitate research goals by consulting literature or other University personnel including faculty, students and research personnel.

 Review up-to-date scientific literature extracting information relevant to ongoing, proposed, or possible research projects.

 May assist in developing written progress reports.

-Assist with ordering supplies, maintaining inventory, and keeping laboratory clean and organized.
+May assist with ordering supplies, maintaining inventory and keeping laboratory/research area clean and organized.

 Authorized by Classification/Compensation, Human Resources